DorielRivalet/MHFZ_Overlay/FAQ.md

 ## How to import/export settings from the overlay?

-Open the overlay settings, go to General tab, press the Backup settings button, and then save to a file.
-Next time you open the overlay, the settings are automatically restored from this backup and the backup is deleted.
-So if you wish to have persistent settings during updates, press the backup button just before updating to a newer version.
+Open the overlay settings, go to General tab, press the Open Settings Folder button.
+This is where your user settings file is stored.
+If you wish to replace current settings from another settings file:

+1. Close the overlay.
+2. Copy/Paste and overwrite, with the current same folder and file name.
+3. Start the overlay.

+Also keep in mind that when you update the overlay from the program itself, the following happens:

+1. Your current settings are automatically and temporarily backed up.
+2. Restores the settings from this backup.
-The JSON file is meant to be used for debugging or troubleshooting purposes.
+3. The backup file is automatically deleted.

+This way, there are no lost settings when updating, and you don't have to make the backup manually.

 ## How to check the downloaded file hashes?